-14. Notably, AEO 2023 did not factor in the impact of the Proposed Rule or Final Rule.
-It also did not factor in recent changes to coal unit effluent limitation guidelines.15 This means that the decline in coal generation seen in AEO 2023 is due to entirely independent factors-primarily the lower cost of alternative generation from gas and clean energy sources.

-15. Using this estimate of annual NO_x emissions, my analysis shows that based upon the decline in coal generation alone, there will likely be an allowance surplus of between 12 percent and 24 percent in each year until 2026.
+- 15. Notably, AEO 2023 did not factor in the impact of the Proposed Rule or Final Rule.
+It also did not factor in recent changes to coal unit effluent limitation guidelines.17 This means that the decline in coal generation seen in AEO 2023 is due to entirely independent factors-primarily the lower cost of alternative generation from gas and clean energy sources. - 16.
+Using this estimate of annual NO_x emissions, my analysis shows that based upon the decline in coal generation alone, there will likely be an allowance surplus of 9 percent in 2023, rising to and 44 percent in 2026.
 This shows that even if the emissions reduction measures anticipated by the Final Rule dramatically underperform or regulated EGUs fail to adopt the control measures EPA expects, there will still very likely be adequate allowances in the market until 2026 (Table 3).